-Rep. Maxine Waters returned home to Los Angeles on Wednesday to draw attention to the plight of 60,000 homeless county residents.
+Back home in Los Angeles on Wednesday, Rep. Maxine Waters drew attention to the plight of 60,000 homeless county residents.

-“According to the latest point-in-time count, both the city and county of Los Angeles experienced a 12 to 16 percent increase from last year in the number of people that are homeless,” Waters, the chairwoman of the House Financial Services Committee, said in her opening remarks of a hearing held in her district.
+“According to the latest point-in-time count, both the city and county of Los Angeles experienced a 12 to 16 percent increase from last year in the number of people that are homeless,” Waters, the chairwoman of the House Financial Services Committee, said in her opening remarks of a hearing.
 Waters noted that “nearly 60,000 people in the county,” and over 35,000 in the city, were homeless on any given night.

 In April, Waters introduced legislation that would provide $13 billion in federal funding over five years for initiatives designed to end homelessness in the U.S. that includes money for the construction of affordable housing units.
 On Wednesday, she cited high housing costs in Los Angeles as contributing to the problem there.

 “We cannot ignore that our homelessness crisis is directly linked to the affordable housing crisis.
 Too many people cannot afford to keep a roof over their head as wages have not kept pace with rising rents,” Waters said.
 “Los Angeles has one of the least affordable housing markets in the United States.
 In L.A.
 County, a renter earning the minimum wage of $13.25 an hour would need to work 79 hours a week in order to afford a two-bedroom apartment.”